queryluke/masseffect-5e-data/data/rules/weapons.md

 section: equipment
 order: 4
 ---
-Your class grants proficiency in certain weapons, reflecting both the class's focus and the tools you are most likely to use.
+Your class grants proficiency in certain weapons, reflecting both the class's focus and the weapons you are most likely to use.
 Whether you favor an assault rifle or a sword, your weapon and your ability to wield it effectively can mean the difference between life and death while on a mission.

-The [Weapons List](/phb/weapons) shows the available weapons, their price and weight, the damage they deal when they hit, and any special properties they possess.
+The [Weapons List](/weapons) shows the available weapons, their price and weight, the damage they deal when they hit, and any special properties they possess.
 Every weapon is classified as either melee or ranged.
 A melee weapon is used to attack a target within <me-distance length="5" /> of you, whereas a ranged weapon is used to attack a target at a distance.

 ### Weapon Proficiency <v-chip color="warning" text-color="black" small>change</v-chip>
 You must be proficient with a weapon type to add your proficiency modifier to the attack roll.
-There are 7 distinct weapon types and all weapons fall into one of the following types.
+There are 6 distinct weapon types and all weapons fall into one of the following types.

 - __Assault Rifles__.
 The most common weapons of the military.
 These are generally medium-range weapons that deal average damage with a high heat capacity.